Cabo San Lucas Travel Guide

-Syd and I recently took a trip to Mexico and loved the trip so much that we felt it was time to bring back our travel guides!
-Between the beautiful amenities of the hotel, the stunning sites, and delicious food there is so much to love about this charming spot in Mexico.
+Syd and I took a vacation to Mexico and loved the trip so much that we wanted to compile our list of what we did, what we ate, and where we stayed to share with you.
+Between the beautiful amenities of the hotel, the stunning sites, and the delicious food there is so much to love about this charming spot on Mexico’s Baja Peninsula.
 Here I am sharing my favorite places to stay, eat, and visit in Cabo.
-Take a look and happy planning!
+Take a look and happy planning! xo Shea

 We stayed along the coast at the Montage Los Cabos and I can’t say enough good things about it; the desert modern design, the views of the secluded bay, and the landscaping all left me feeling both renewed and inspired!
 The staff was so friendly and went above and beyond in all categories.
 The restaurants on the property were delicious, which is a major plus on the days you’d like just to take it easy and not venture out.